Harding-Stardust/community_base/README.md

 # Summary
-Code that will help you develop scripts for [Hexrays IDA Pro](https://hex-rays.com/ida-pro) community_base turns IDA Python into a [DWIM (Do What I Mean)](https://en.wikipedia.org/wiki/DWIM) style and I try to follow ["Principle of least astonishment"](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)
+This Python script will help you develop scripts for [Hexrays IDA Pro](https://hex-rays.com/ida-pro) community_base turns IDA Python into a [DWIM (Do What I Mean)](https://en.wikipedia.org/wiki/DWIM) style and I try to follow ["Principle of least astonishment"](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)

 You can think of this script as padding between the user created scripts and the IDA Python API.